 The Committee refers to a comparative group of life sciences companies when evaluating executive compensation.
-Although it is not possible to compile a peer group of companies that directly compete with the Company, the companies in the comparative group presented below operate in the same general industry as the Company, and the Committee believes that such companies compete for a similar pool of executive talent.
-The companies in the peer group are strategically aligned with the goals of the Company and are similar to the Company with regard to EBITDA, market capitalization, and revenue.
+Although it is not possible to compile a peer group of companies that directly compete with the Company, the companies identified for inclusion in the comparative group operate in the same general industry as the Company, and the Committee believes that such companies compete for a similar pool of executive talent.
+Furthermore, the peer companies are strategically aligned with the goals of the Company and are similar to the Company with regard to EBITDA, market capitalization, and revenue.
 The Compensation Committee believes that using EBITDA and market cap in addition to revenue is beneficial because these metrics directly relate to the creation of shareholder value and provide a more appropriate measure of the Company's place in the market than revenue alone.